-In addition, a fixed daily rate of CHF 125.-- for World Cup, Continental Cup and World Championships and CHF 100.-- for lower level events is added for the travel days to and from, as well as each day of the assignment, which includes postage charges for mailing reports, etc. Double charges (e.g. travelling home on the same day as the last competition) is not permitted.
+In addition, a fixed daily rate of CHF 125.-- for World Cup, Continental Cup, World Championships and lower level events is added for the travel days to and from, as well as each day of the assignment (lower level: as of 16th October, 2023), which includes postage charges for mailing reports, etc. Double charges (e.g. travelling home on the same day as the last competition) is not permitted.
 If overnight accommodation during the journey to and from the assignment is necessary such expense shall be justified and reimbursed separately.